Waiting for JavaScript... (any day now)

 A Tale of the Forbidden

-There is a DOM property, which can be used, but not seen; undefined but accessible; transient, yet present from the beginning of time.
+There is a DOM property, which can be used, but not seen; undefined but all-encompassing; transient, yet present from the beginning of time.

 For sanity of the denizens of the world, the creators of this aberration now purposefully shun it, bravely trying to hide its existence from any script foolish enough to look for it.